amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

  where the directions refer to the global cartesian coordinates.

 Additionally, all models (except `"Anisotropic Uniform`") accept the optional parameter `"Anisotropy`" [double] (default = 1.0) which is the ratio of vertical to horizontal anisotropy (the values given are assumed to define the horizontal value).

+The following models can be specified for the Hydraulic Conductivity of the material:

+* [SU] `"Hydraulic Conductivity: Uniform`" [list] requires

+ * [SU] `"Value`" [double] to specify the constant value of the intrinsic permeability

+* [SU] `"Hydraulic Conductivity: Anisotropic Uniform`" [list] requires

+ * [SU] `"x`" [double] to specify the constant value of the intrinsic permeability in the x-direction; and

+ * [SU] `"y`" [double] to specify the constant value of the intrinsic permeability in the y-direction; and

+ * [SU] `"z`" [double] to specify the constant value of the intrinsic permeability in the z (vertical) direction.

+where the directions refer to the global cartesian coordinates.
+Note that internally Amanzi works with a pressure formulation and uses intrinsic permeability.
+If Hydraulic Conductivity is specified, constant density and viscosity values are used to convert it to intrinsic permeability
+(see Equation 3.25).
+Hence, either Intrinsic Permeability or Hydraulic Conductivity must be specified, but not both.

 The following models are currently supported for capillary pressure (Section 3.3.2):